 To promote that end, he argues that we must allow such things as the freedom of speech, press, thought, and lifestyle to everyone.
 This will allow people to explore new ideas and find the activities and ways of living that would enable them to flourish.

-That ability to flourish was his principal criteria for judging a society.
-He wrote: “What more or better can be said of any condition of human affairs, than that it brings human beings themselves nearer to the best thing they can be?”
+That ability to flourish was his principal criteria for judging a society, as “what more or better can be said of any condition of human affairs, than that it brings human beings themselves nearer to the best thing they can be?”

-He did think we need laws, however, and invited the 'harm principle' to help us examine which regulations on our behavior were justified.
+He did think we need laws though and invited the “harm principle” to help us examine which regulations on our behavior were justified.
 The principle says that only activities which should be regulated are those which negatively affect others.